Iowa State University Advanced Teaching and Research Building

 Approach

-As a result of previous partnerships, key learnings from other projects were applied to the design document review, for a more efficient process.
-Involvement in construction inspections became more frequent leading up to start-up, and commissioning meetings were held all the way through turnover to ensure contractors had appropriately corrected any deficiencies.
-The Test and Balance (TAB) work is being handled by a TAB subcontractor.
+As a result of previous partnerships, key learnings from other projects were applied to the design document review for a more efficient process.
+Involvement in construction inspections became more frequent leading up to startup, and commissioning meetings were held through turnover to ensure contractors had appropriately corrected any deficiencies.
+The Test and Balance (TAB) work was handled by a TAB subcontractor.

 Outcome